waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - For API documentation, the version number in the documentation should match the version number of the software.
 The combination of the API version number and the publication date identify the document version.

 When using third-party company and product names, use the name as it is used by the third-party.
-For a list of commonly used third-party names, see [Third-party names and trademarks].
+For a list of commonly used third-party names, see [Third-party names and trademarks](terminology-guidelines.md#third-party-terms).

 When referring to an OpenStack service, use the actual service name, and provide the project name in parentheses.
 For example, use OpenStack Block Storage (Cinder).
 On subsequent references, use the service name instead of the project name, unless you need to use project names to differentiate between two versions of one service.
 See the [OpenStack documentation conventions wiki page](https://wiki.openstack.org/wiki/Documentation/Conventions#Service_and_project_names) for service and project names.